FAQs about the university libraries

 Read these FAQs for updates on library services.
 Information on Penryn Campus Library services may be different to Exeter campuses, so please read the Cornwall Library Service Updates.

-Old Library is open Monday - Friday 08:00 - 19:15, see Bill Douglas Cinema Museum and Special Collections for their opening hours.
+Old Library is open Monday - Friday 08:00 - 19:00 with last entry at 18:15, see Bill Douglas Cinema Museum and Special Collections for their opening hours.

-4. What must I consider before visiting?
-New
+4. What do I need to know before visiting?

 7. How do I book an AccessAbility room?